 Other software projects I’m actively working on in my spare time are Cattle, a toolkit for the Brainfuck programming language which is going to provide the guts of future versions of Beef; Abnormalize, a music collection normalizer; Gina, a simple sticky–notes application; and P3T, which provides nice countdown timers for Android devices.

-These projects might as well be considered unmantained: Beebop has had the same feature set since 2011; Polyfortune, which wraps Polygen to allow its use in login scripts, haven’t had a single release since 2006; ManaProject, on the other hand, has been little more than an idea for a considerable number of years now, and I think it is safe to assume it won’t see much progress anytime soon.
+These projects might as well be considered unmantained: Beebop has had the same feature set since 2011; Polyfortune, which wraps Polygen to allow its use in login scripts, hasn’t had a single release since 2006; ManaProject, on the other hand, has been little more than an idea for a considerable number of years now, and I think it is safe to assume it won’t see much progress anytime soon.

 All of my software projects are released as source code only, as binary versions are best handled downstream by distributions.